Dmitriy Horlin

 Dmitriy Horlin is a visually impaired Uzbekistani Paralympic swimmer.
+He is a bronze medalist at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

+Career

-He represented Uzbekistan at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the bronze medal in the men's 400 metre freestyle S13 event.
+Horlin represented Uzbekistan at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and he won the bronze medal in the men's 400 metre freestyle S13 event.

 At the 2015 IPC Swimming World Championships held in Glasgow, United Kingdom, he won the bronze medal in the men's 400 metre freestyle S13 event.

 He competed at the 2019 World Para Swimming Championships held in London, United Kingdom in several events.
 He did not win a medal on this occasion.